-(b) A local bill shall lie on the desks of the members for three legislative days during which time any member may move that the bill is not a local matter that may be the subject of laws enacted by members from the respective senatorial district.

-(c) The objecting member shall state the reasons for the motion.
+- (b) A local bill shall lie on the desks of the members for three legislative days during which time any member may move that the bill is not a local matter that may be the subject of laws enacted by members from the respective senatorial district.
+Provided that local appropriation bills covered by 1 CMC Section 1403(a), (b) and (c) shall lie on the desks of the members for one legislative day. - (c) The objecting member shall state the reasons for the motion.
 In the event that the motion is adopted, the bill shall be treated and considered as though it had been introduced in the form prescribed in these rules for bills other than local bills.
 In the event that the motion is not adopted or no motion is made within the prescribed time, the bill shall be referred to the appropriate senatorial district delegation.